-The reason this social planner's rule (replace whenever $\hat{\gamma} \leq \gamma^{\Sigma}$) diverges from the RMV's rule (replace whenever $\hat{\gamma} \leq \gamma^{RMV}$) is that the voter who knows their future value of b makes a decision which does not incorporate the effect of a higher quality P on the other voters (that is, the RMV does not consider increased expected sanctions that Ds might suffer under a better P).
+In all three cases the reason that the social planner's decision rule diverges from the RMV's rule is that the voter who knows their future value of b makes a decision which does not incorporate the effect of a higher quality P on the other voters (that is, the RMV does not consider increased expected sanctions that Ds might suffer under a better P).

-5. Summary and Potential Extensions
+V. Summary, Policy Implications, and Potential Extensions